 About this vegan apple cake

-Fun fact: I always struggle with naming my recipes.
+A fun fact is that I always struggle with naming my recipes.
 I didn’t know whether to call this a cake or a pie, and went with the former because it doesn’t have a crust.
-But I don’t know, apples are typically used in pies: you don’t hear ‘apple cake’ all too often…
+But I don’t know, apples are typically used in pies and you don’t hear ‘apple cake’ all too often…

 Anyway, regardless of the name, the result is absolutely phenomenal.
 Fudgy, moist (for lack of a better term hahah), the sort of thing you can eat all by yourself as a meal.

 It has just the right level of sweetness and a wonderful soft texture thanks to the chickpeas and the peanut butter.
 Plus, there’s just something so cosy about baking with apples in fall.
 Apples and pumpkin: the two things that make me less sad about short days, colder weather and the end of summer fruit that doesn’t cost the equivalent of my weekly grocery bill per kg.

 Baking with chickpeas

 If you’ve never baked with beans of any kind before, fear not.
 I swear this vegan apple cake doesn’t taste like hummus.
 And as much as we all love hummus, we don’t want our sweet treats tasting like it.

 Chickpeas in themselves are pretty neutral in taste.
 The key is using the right ratio of other ingredients to sweeten them up and create a fudgy/cake-like texture.

 Baking with beans (that sounds so catchy it should be a TV show) is cool for many reasons.
 They’re great for softness to treats like brownies, blondies, or even cookie sandwiches.
 Plus, they naturally make the treat higher in protein.
 I’m a huge believer in creating recipes that are good for both the body and the soul, and this is certainly one of them.